 The vision for the learning lab space includes features such as a real-time stock market ticker and Bloomberg terminals that offer financial analysis software — providing students with cutting-edge academic experiences.

 A planned bridge between the existing building and the addition will connect the first and second floors.
-The scope of renovations for Peacock Hall will be determined following the completion of the building’s addition.
+The scope of renovations for Peacock Hall will be determined following the completion of the building’s addition, which will be constructed in phases.

 This project will support planning for the greater district goal of opening Boone Creek and replacing surface parking with a new parking structure, along with a redesign of traffic flow for buses.